 Cyril was the only member of his Regiment to be killed in action around this time – in fact the only Royal Artillery man.

 The CWGC “Exhumation and Reburial Report” (SAHCON/51) shows that Cyril was originally buried in Grave 6.E.10, Sahmaw War Cemetery (Christian).
 His body was exhumed and re-buried in Taukkyan War Cemetery, Myanmar, on 31st July 1944.

 Taukkyan War Cemetery is the largest of the three war cemeteries in Burma (now Myanmar).
 It was begun in 1951 for the reception of graves from four battlefield cemeteries at Akyab, Mandalay, Meiktila and Sahmaw which were difficult to access and could not be maintained.

-The last was an original ‘Chindit‘ cemetery containing many of those who died in the Battle of Myitkyina, which ran from 10 March to 3 August 1944.
-It is very likely that Cyril was initially buried at Sahmaw before the graves were grouped together at Taukkyan to preserve the individuality of these battlefield cemeteries.
+The last was an original ‘Chindit‘ cemetery containing many of those who died in the Battle of Myitkyina, which ran from 10th March to 3rd August 1944.
 The cemetery now contains 6,374 Commonwealth burials of the Second World War, 867 of them unidentified.

 - ‘The Lincolnshire Standard’ – 7th October, 1944, page 8.

-- Above personal photos courtesy of an ‘Ancestry.com‘ Family History website.
+- Above personal photos courtesy of a Family History website.